Vessel Segments

 Length (µm): Total length of the paths used to trace the contiguous segments.

-Average diameter (µm): Length-weighted mean for all segments.
+Avg diameter (µm): Length-weighted mean diameter for each contiguous length of segments.
 Segments are modeled as a series of frusta.
 The length of each frustum is used in the calculations to provide a correct average diameter over the length of a segment as it tapers.

-Segments are grouped in bins according to their average diameters.
+Segments are grouped in bins according to their average diameters and quantitative data for each bin are reported:

 Segment details by diameter: The maximum diameter for each bin is incremented by this value.